 Northern Eurasia 1945: Soviet Post-War Power

-In the aftermath of World War II, Soviet occupied territory stretched from central and eastern Europe to northern China, North Korea, and the Kurile Islands.
+In the aftermath of World War II, Soviet-occupied territory stretched from central and eastern Europe to northern China, North Korea, and the Kuril Islands.
 However, its population and economy had been devastated by the war and it was surrounded on all sides by an increasingly hostile alliance led by the United States, the world's only nuclear power.

 16 Aug 1945 Division of Korea▲